 - *4 Abbreviation for Automobile shredder residue Recycling promotion Team

-Efforts for recycling abroad
+Efforts for recycling in overseas

-In addition, we are obliged to provide disposal companies with the timely dismantling information on new model automobiles, and we give such information through the international information system IDIS (International Dismantling Information System) jointly organised with other automobile manufacturers.
+In addition, we are obliged to provide disposal companies with the timely dismantling information on new model automobiles, and we give such information through the international information system IDIS (International Dismantling Information System) jointly organized with other automobile manufacturers.

 Promotion of voluntary recycling efforts